mhgue/net_ntfy/README.md

 * the ntfy channel
 * a list of hosts to check by ssh
 * a list of hosts and ports to check by TCP connect
+* a list of networks to monitor by ARP scan
-* for each entry a period of time in minutes for repeated check.
+* for each entry above a period of time in minutes for repeated check.
+* a list of MAC or IP addresses to be ignored

 If the state of a host is changing (appears or disappears), you get a notification by ntfy on your mobile phone.

 </details>

-## Intension
+## Intension and Requirements

 <details>
   <summary>Expand</summary>

 This script is intended to work on small embedded linux systems to keep track of devices in a personal networking environment.
+It is intended to run on any device on the network without special interfaces or privileges.
-It is a lightweight script easily running in a python environment very few further dependencies.
+It is a lightweight script easily running in a python environment with very few further dependencies.
-If SSH monitoring is used, the ssh command with configured hosts is needed.
+If SSH monitoring is used, the ssh command with configured hosts in `.ssh/config` is needed.
+For SSH logon keys and an agent shall be in operation.
-The TCP port monitoring is implemented completely inside python.
+The TCP port monitoring is implemented completely inside python without further needs.
+The ARP scan needs `root` privileges.

+This script may run with some restrictions (see [Users to use](#users-to-use)) as a daemon process on any linux device.
+It may operate a as network monitoring service on a home server or any other small device (Raspberry Pi, NanoPi, ...).

 </details>